thinkingoutloud55/Insight-DS-Project/README.md

 We can see that there is a severe imbalance in the rating as most customer reviews were rated either 5 or 1.

-I also looked at the most frequent words customer used in credit reviews.
+In addition, I also looked at the most frequent words customer used in credit reviews.
 From the figure shown below, we can see that cash back, reward, payment, fee, and customer service are frequently used.

 ![Frequent word count](image/word_freq.png)

- This also suggest that we need to add n-grams when modeling the topics
+ This also suggest that we need to add [n-gram](https://en.wikipedia.org/wiki/N-gram) when modeling the topics

 ## How was CreditCardSnapshot implemented?